-I haven’t seen the original 1971 “Get Carter,” which starred Michael Caine, but I have to believe it must have been better than the damp new version starring a surprisingly inarticulate (even for him) Sylvester Stallone.
+I haven’t seen the original 1971 “Get Carter,” which starred Michael Caine, but I have to believe it was better than the damp new version starring a surprisingly inarticulate (even for him) Sylvester Stallone.

 Set in a version of Seattle in which it never stops raining and is always nighttime, the film is about Jack Carter (Stallone), a Las Vegas hired thug who has come home for his brother’s funeral.
 Seems Richie got plastered and ran into a tree, but this seems fishy to Jack, who had never known his brother to be much of a drunk, especially not an irresponsible one.
 So it’s up to Jack to go right to the police and express his doubts about the manner in which Richie died.